SCAA Machine Pitch Rules

 Game and Length

 1. Games will start at the scheduled time (6:30 for weeknights).
 Any team without 8 players ten (10) minutes after the scheduled game time, it will be considered a forfeit and played as a scrimmage. (game can/will still be played).
-If knowing in advance that you will have less than 8 players please reach out to the Commissioner and opposing Manager to work on rescheduling the game, or borrowing a player(s) possible.
+If knowing in advance that you will have less than 8 players please reach out to the Commissioner and opposing Manager to work on rescheduling the game, or borrowing a player(s) if possible.
 Borrowing players- If borrowing from a team other than your opponent- borrowed player plays outfield only, bats last in batting order.
+The opportunity should be made available to all players eligible to fill in, not "cherry-picked".
 Division commissioner must be notified of all player borrowing at the time of the arrangements.
 If borrowing from the opponent for that game- the player(s) scheduled to bat last in each respective inning (the final batter of the previous inning) shall play outfield for the shorthanded team to fill in on defense only, and will return to their own team to play defense in the following half-inning (players only bat for their OWN team in this situation)

 2. All games must be played as scheduled.
 In case of rain, darkness, etc., 3 ½ innings (if Home team is ahead) will constitute a game.
 Games called because of rain, darkness, or other reasons, and have not reached 3 ½ innings (if Home team is ahead) in length, will be rescheduled at both teams’ earliest availability and resumed from the point they were stopped.
 Unavailable players will be removed from the batting order.
 New players will be added to the bottom of the batting order.